Updated December 2014

 Enhancing Student Education

-- 1 student from Wallace County is studying at KU Medical Center.
+- 2 students from Wallace County are currently studying at KU Medical Center.

-- 12 high school students in Wallace County participated in activities during Fiscal Year 2014 that encouraged them to consider careers in health care, math and science.
-These events were hosted by University of Kansas Area Health Education Center.
+- 12 high school students in Wallace County participated in activities during the 2013-14 school year that encouraged them to consider careers in health care, math and science.
+These events were hosted by the KU Area Health Education Center.

-- Sharon Springs High School and Weskan High School are two of 17 schools statewide that used Mini Medical School in FY14, a resource kit for upper level high school teachers in the biological sciences.
+- Sharon Springs High School and Weskan High School are two of 17 schools statewide that used Mini Medical School during the 2013-14 school year, a resource kit for upper level high school teachers in the biological sciences.
 The kit is designed to supplement and enhance their curriculum while simultaneously introducing students to various aspects of the health field through fun and exciting projects.
 Mini Medical School was created by the KU Area Health Education Center and features physicians and experts from KU Medical Center and Kansas State University.

 - Wallace County is part of the Northwest Medical Education Network with Michael Machen, MD, a resident of Quinter, serving as the Medical Education Director.
 The medical education director helps coordinate the School of Medicine's efforts to mentor, train and place physicians throughout Kansas.